cflames/knocking/README.md

         ```

 4. about firewall compatibility<br />
-    usually, the firewall filter the ip packets based on ip address and port<br />
+    usually, firewall filter the ip packets based on ip address and port<br />
     in this case, the firewall should be between server and client. and the ip<br />
     and port 53 should not be dropped by firewall. <br />
     Perhaps some firewall can inspect packet content to discard invalid packets<br />
-    in this case, firewall might check the udp packet to server port 53.
-In  order<br />
+    in this case, firewall might check if the udp packet to server port 53 is valid <br />
-    to bypass firewall, the client can send a "real" dns message to server with <br />
+    dns message.
+In  order to bypass firewall, the client can send a "real" dns message<br />
-    real dns header and content, but include encrypted content inside queries<br />
+    to server with real dns header and query included secret content inside queries<br />